meta-fun/awesome-software-supply-chain-security/README.md

 - [Syft](https://github.com/anchore/syft) - CLI tool and library for generating a Software Bill of Materials from container images and filesystems.
 - [bom](https://github.com/kubernetes-sigs/bom) - A utility to generate SPDX-compliant Bill of Materials manifests
 - [ko](https://github.com/google/ko) - Build and deploy Go applications on Kubernetes, support generate upload SBOM etc.
+- [sbom-tool](https://github.com/microsoft/sbom-tool) - Microsoft's SBOM tool is a highly scalable and enterprise ready tool to create SPDX 2.2 compatible SBOMs for any variety of artifacts.

 ## Software Composition Analysis
 - [Open Source Insights](https://deps.dev/) - Open Source Insights is an experimental service developed and hosted by Google to help developers better understand the structure, construction, and security of open source software packages.